MariiaVision/msp_tracker/README.md

-# MSP-tracker
+# MSP-package
 This repository presents two modules with graphical interface:
-1) particle tracker  (set parameters, check the results, run on complete movie) with extra module of membrane segmentation
+1) MSP-tracker: particle tracker  (set parameters, check the results, run on complete movie) with extra module of membrane segmentation
-2) track viewer to visualise the tracks, provide statistics, also it allows to modify/delete/add new tracks if necessary.
+2) MSP-viewer: track viewer to visualise the tracks, provide statistics, also it allows to modify/delete/add new tracks if necessary.

 The basis of the tracking approach is described in the paper "Protein Tracking By CNN-Based Candidate Pruning And Two-Step Linking With Bayesian Network" M Dmitrieva, H L Zenner,J Richens,D St Johnston and J Rittscher, MLSP 2019:  https://ieeexplore.ieee.org/abstract/document/8918873